imaobongu/team-12-python-scripts/README.md

 # Python-Scripts
-This repo contains ipynb files that were used in Team 12's final capstone project
+This repo contains ipynb files that were used in team 12's final capstone project